-In America, the word “college” is typically used an umbrella term for students who have graduated high school (or have an equivalent) and are planning to earn a subsequent degree at a higher learning institution.
+In America, the word “college” is typically used as an umbrella term for students who have graduated high school (or have an equivalent) and are planning to earn a subsequent degree at a higher learning institution.
 For example, you might hear students say they are ‘looking at colleges’ or are ‘finding ways to pay for college.’
-You might even hear that they are excited to attend ‘college’ when they are in fact attending a university.
-Using the two words interchangeably can cause some confusion, however, because colleges and universities do have some distinct differences to consider.
+You might even hear that they are excited to attend ‘college’ when they are, in fact attending a university.
+However, using the two words interchangeably can cause some confusion because colleges and universities have some distinct differences to consider.

 The Difference Between College and University

 What is a College?

 Even though it has several meanings in casual talk, a college is an institution of higher education that typically only awards undergraduate degrees.
 Generally speaking, a college will be smaller than a university and home to only a few thousand students or less.
 Also, there won’t be as many degree options to choose from.

 Before you start thinking that colleges have too many downfalls, some clear advantages can make choosing a college the right choice for you.
 Colleges might have fewer students than universities, but that means that your classes will be smaller.
 This might also mean you could have a closer relationship with the faculty and more one-on-one attention.
 The campus itself won’t be as big, which could make the experience less intimidating for you.

 - Vocational/technical school: a school focused on career-oriented training, culminating in a certificate or specialization rather than a degree.